gong0218/machine-learning-nanodegree-capstone/report.md

   - The fraction of columns to be randomly samples for each tree:
   - Learning rate:
   - The maximum depth of a tree:
-  - L1 regularization term on weight:
+  - L2 regularization term: L2 regularization term on weight
   - number of estimators:

 - LSTM implemented by using Keras module